Create a new project#

-As highlighted in the Introduction's Training Choices, GitHub is essential for building Docker images automatically in this training.
-The steps can be adapted for other providers like GitLab.
+As highlighted in the Introduction's Training choices, GitHub is essential for building Docker images automatically in this training.
+The steps can be adapted for other providers, including GitLab.

 Answer the prompts as they appear.
 You can either accept the default values or enter your own.